IDPetrov93/Second-Mind/TRACEABILITY.md

 ## Purpose

-Every knowledge object inside KOS must be fully explainable.
+Every Knowledge Object inside KOS must be fully explainable.

-Users must always be able to answer:
+A user should always be able to answer:

 Where did this come from?

 ---

+## Traceability Chain

 Knowledge

 ↓

-Claims
+Claim

 ↓

-Statements
+Statement

 ↓